oriser/regroup/README.md

 - `float32`
 - `float64`

-Pointers and nested structs are also supported.
+Pointers and nested structs are also supported, both on single match and multiple matches